Active vibration control of electric machines on elastic steel frame foundations

 Conclusion:

-The demonstration shows that active control and reducing vibration amplitudes is possible.
+The demonstration shows that reducing vibration amplitudes with active vibration control is possible.
 Moreover (not shown in video), it is possible to influence all vibration modes within the speed setting range of the motor and reduce the vibration amplitudes to an extent that enables steady-state operation at all motor speeds.

-Thanks to the developed actuator system, the motor no longer rotates purely on its vertical axis, which means that only vertically acting active elements can be used.
+Thanks to the developed actuator system, the motor no longer has a natural mode shape where it rotates purely on its vertical axis, which means that only vertically acting active elements can be used.
 This results in a low-cost system that requires little mounting space.

 Figure 3: Scaling of an actuator system after very positive feasibility study results in 2022; on a test bench (2-MW induction motor, approx. 10 to weight)